Pauline Collins: Early life and career

 Pauline Angela Collins was born on 3 September 1940 in Exmouth, Devon, the daughter of Mary Honora (née Callanan), a schoolteacher, and William Henry Collins, a school headmaster.
-She was of Irish extraction, and was brought up as a Catholic in Wallasey, Cheshire.
+She was of Irish descent on both her mother's and father's side, and was brought up as a Catholic in Wallasey, Cheshire.
 Her great-uncle was the Irish poet Jeremiah Joseph Callanan.

 Collins was educated at Sacred Heart High School in London and later studied at the Central School of Speech and Drama also in London.
 Before turning to acting, she worked as a teacher until 1962.
 She made her stage debut in A Gazelle in Park Lane in 1962 in Windsor, Berkshire, and her West End debut in Passion Flower Hotel in 1965.
 During the play's run, she made her first film, Secrets of a Windmill Girl, released in 1966.
 More stage roles followed.

 Collins played Samantha Briggs in the 1967 Doctor Who serial The Faceless Ones and was offered the chance to continue in the series as a new companion for the Doctor, but declined the role.

 Collins's other early television credits include the UK's first medical soap, Emergency Ward 10 (1960), and the pilot episode and first series of The Liver Birds, both in 1969.

 Collins first became well known for her role as the maid Sarah Moffat in the 1970s drama series Upstairs, Downstairs.
 The character appeared regularly throughout the first two series, the second of which starred her actor husband John Alderton, with whom she later starred in the spin-off Thomas & Sarah (1979), the sitcom No, Honestly and a series of short-story adaptations titled Wodehouse Playhouse (1975–1976).
 She co-narrated the animated British children's television series Little Miss with Alderton in 1983.

 In connection with her role on Upstairs, Downstairs, Collins recorded the 1973 single "What Are We Going to Do with Uncle Arthur?" (performed by her character several times during the series) backed with "With Every Passing Day" (a vocal version of the show's theme).

 She was a subject of the television programme This Is Your Life in April 1972 when she was surprised by Eamonn Andrews.